annasophie-thein/datasci_223_final/README.md

 ### Short-form Presentation:

 #### Problem Statement
-We aim to develop an automated system for classifying and segmenting ocular diseases from OCT images, facilitating early diagnosis and treatment planning.
+We aim to develop a model for classifying common ocular diseases from OCT images to facilitate clinical decision making.

 #### Existing Work Pulled From
 Our approach is inspired by recent advancements in medical image processing and deep learning, particularly in applying CNNs for image classification and segmentation tasks in clinical areas.

 #### Your Contribution
-We contributed by implementing a streamlined pipeline for preprocessing OCT images, segmenting them into regions of interest, and classifying them into five distinct categories representing different ocular conditions, including a normal eye condition.
+We contributed by creating a model for preprocessing OCT images, segmenting them into regions of interest, and classifying them into five distinct categories of either age-related macular degeneration, diabetic retinopathy, macular hole, and choroidal neovascularization, or normal.

 #### Tools/Methods Used
 - Python for scripting.